-I’d like to share with you two helpful homeschooling books written by Dr. Ruth Beechick that I read this summer.
-Ms. Beechick is a lifelong teacher and curriculum author who now writes mostly for homeschoolers.
+I’d like to share with you two helpful homeschooling books by Ruth Beechick that I read this summer.
+Dr. Beechick is a lifelong teacher and curriculum author who now writes mostly for homeschoolers.

 The Three R’s